 As specified in [RFC4412], the SIP RPH field may be used by SIP user agents, including Public Switched Telephone Network (PSTN) gateways and terminals, and SIP proxy servers to influence prioritization afforded to communication sessions, including PSTN calls.
 As discussed in 3GPP [TS 24.229], where the network has a requirement to prioritize emergency calls, it can use the "esnet" namespace in the Resource-Priority header field (as defined in [RFC 7135]) to do so.
 Where the Resource-Priority header field is used for this purpose, it is inserted by the entity identifying the emergency call, i.e. the P-CSCF or the IBCF.
 There is no usage of this namespace from the UE, and when this namespace is used, the trust domain implementation is set to remove it if it occurs from the UE.

-Like caller identity information associated with emergency calls and callback calls, the SIP RPH field could also be spoofed by unauthorized entities impacting Public Safety communications and emergency response Next Generation 9-1-1 (NG9-1-1) Emergency Services Networks receiving SIP RPHs across IP Network-to-Network Interfaces (IPNNIs) from IP originating networks cannot easily determine whether the SIP RPH was populated by an authorized Originating Service Provider or by an unauthorized entity.
+Like caller identity information associated with emergency calls and callback calls, the SIP RPH field could also be spoofed by unauthorized entities, impacting Public Safety communications and emergency response.
+Next Generation 9-1-1 (NG9-1-1) Emergency Services Networks receiving SIP RPHs across IP Network-to-Network Interfaces (IPNNIs) from IP originating networks cannot easily determine whether the SIP RPH was populated by an authorized Originating Service Provider or by an unauthorized entity.

-This ATIS standard leverages the SHAKEN model specified in [ATIS-1000074] to cryptographically sign and verify the SIP RPH field associated with emergency calls and callback calls using the PASSPorT extension defined in [IETF RFC 8443], with the assertion values described in draft-dolly-stir-rph-emergency-services-00, and the associated Secure Telephone Identity (STI) protocols.
-Note that application of SIP RPH signing of emergency an callback calls is in addition to the caller identity authentication and verification defined in [ATIS-1000074].
+This ATIS standard leverages the SHAKEN model specified in [ATIS-1000074] to cryptographically sign and verify the SIP RPH field associated with emergency calls and callback calls using the PASSPorT extension defined in [IETF RFC 8443], with the assertion values described in draft-ietf-stir-rph-emergency-services-00, and the associated Secure Telephone Identity (STI) protocols described in [TS 24.229].
+Note that application of SIP RPH signing of emergency and callback calls is in addition to the caller identity authentication and verification defined in [ATIS-1000074].

-This ATIS standard is intended to provide a framework and guidance on how use the PASSPorT extension defined in [IETF RFC 8443], with the assertion values specified in draft-dolly-stir-rph-emergency-services-00 and the associated STI protocols to cryptographically sign and verify the SIP RPH values associated with emergency calls or callback calls that cross IP NNI boundaries.
+This ATIS standard is intended to provide a framework and guidance on how use the PASSPorT extension defined in [IETF RFC 8443], with the assertion values specified in draft-ietf-stir-rph-emergency-services-00 and the associated STI protocols to cryptographically sign and verify the SIP RPH values associated with emergency calls or callback calls that cross IP NNI boundaries.

 The scope of this ATIS standard is limited to the cryptographic signing and verifying SIP RPH field contents associated with emergency and callback calls (i.e., values in the “esnet” namespace).
 This standard does not address caller identity authentication and verification associated with emergency calls and callback calls, nor does it impact specific call processing or routing procedures associated with emergency calls and callback calls.
 The display of information associated with the verification of SIP RPH values is also outside the scope of this document